JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 publishing, and more.
 The goal of Amper is to allow developers to spend less time dealing with build systems and focus on solving actual business tasks instead.

-With Amper, you can create Kotlin Multiplatform applications for JVM, Android, iOS, macOS, and Linux, as well as Kotlin Multiplatform libraries for all supported targets.
+With Amper, you can create configuration files for Kotlin Multiplatform applications that work on JVM, Android, iOS, macOS, and Linux, as well as for multiplatform libraries that work with all supported targets.

 > Amper is currently [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
 > You're welcome to try it in your Kotlin Multiplatform projects.